 9. Glamp Lakeside in Santa Cruz with Free Beer

 Glamping?
 Free beer?
-If that combination sounds perfect to you, then you’ll want to experience the eco-glamping hostel known as Free Cerveza, located on the lakeshore beside Santa Cruz La Laguna.
+If that combination sounds perfect, you’ll want to experience the eco-glamping hostel, Free Cerveza, located on the lakeshore beside Santa Cruz La Laguna.

-Here, you can stay in a large tent with direct access to the lake with kayak/SUP boards and get the best views of Lake Atitlán.
+Here, you can stay in a large tent with direct access to the lake with kayaks and SUP boards all while getting the best views of Lake Atitlán.

 Oh, and not to forget, every guest gets free beer with their dinner!
 Yep, the hostel even boasts a full restaurant and bar with a large outdoor terrace.